wilkinsonlab/FAIR_Evaluator_Client/README.md

 Enter in FAIRtools/ where is setup.py

-Run "python install ." or with sudo if it's necessary.
+Run "python setup.py install" or with sudo if it's necessary.

 Now you're ready to use FAIRtools.

 #### Example:
-Import FAIRtools as f
+From FAIRtools import collections as c

-f.metrics()

-f.collections()

-f.evaluations()
+c.collections()